-Our principal audit procedures included: evaluating the CGU, and external and internal impairment indications identified by the management, and ensuring all assets which needed annual impairment test are covered in the assessment made by the management; acquiring the valuation report from external experts engaged by the management; and understanding whether any significant matters occurred after the reporting date that may have an impact on the impairment test.
+Our principal audit procedures included: evaluating the CGU, and external and internal impairment indications identified by the management, and ensuring all assets which needed annual impairment test are covered in the assessment made by the management; acquiring the valuation report from external experts engaged by the management; and understanding whether any significant matters occured after the reporting date that may have an impact on the impairment test.

-3. Investments accounted for using the equity method
+3. Loss of significant influence on investments accounted for using the equity method

-Please refer to note 4(h) for accounting policy and note 6(d) for details on investments accounted for using the equity method.
+Please refer to note 4(i) for accounting policy and note 6(e) for details on investments accounted for using the equity method.